 Unlike other breeds, Buckeyes only have one color variation.
 They have deep mahogany red feathers, a black-tipped tail, yellow legs and skin, and a pea comb.

-Body-wise, the Buckeye breed has a slanted back, broad shoulder, and thick thighs.
+Body-wise, the Buckeye breed has a slanted back, broad shoulders, and thick thighs.
 Its wings and breast are muscular.
 If you look at the chicken from the side, you can see that it is triangular in shape.

 These chickens are evenly tempered and compliant with instructions.
 Buckeye hens also tend to go broody but only occasionally.
 Also, watch out for roosters’ tendency to get aggressive because of their game bird mix.

 Buckeyes enjoy foraging and may sometimes prefer it over getting chicken feed.
-Because they are also active, they do well when left to free-range.
+Because they are also active, they do well when left to free range.

-As a dual-purpose breed, expect meat and eggs from Buckeyes with hens laying 200 medium-sized eggs in a year.
+As a dual-purpose breed, expect meat and eggs from Buckeyes, with hens laying 200 medium-sized eggs in a year.

 7. Plymouth Rock